 If you would like to apply for this course then see the Student Information Pack below together with the application form which should printed off and sent back to us.

-Final note: Our student base went international again last year and there is a very high demand for this course.
-To avoid disappointment you are advised to complete and return the above form as soon as possible.
-The places will be decided after the last interview session on the 21st June; however there may be a mopping up interview closer to the start time if we have any last minute cancellations.
-We only have one place available on this course now and telephone interviews may be possible to secure this place although we do prefer a face to face interview.
+Final note: .
+We will know if we have any additional places after the last interview session on the 10th June; however there may be a mopping up interviews closer to the start time if we have any last minute cancellations.
+It is therefore worth applying even after the stated last interview date.
+Telephone interviews may be possible to secure this place although we do prefer a face to face interview.

 Dates for the 2014-2015 Course